• Skip to primary navigation

 4. Place tart on a baking sheet (to catch any spills).
 Spread onions and goat cheese evenly on crust.
 Pour egg mixture over.
 Arrange tomato slices on top.

-5. Bake at 350°F for 45 minutes or until custard is set and top is very lightly browned.
+5. Bake at 350°F for about 45 minutes or until custard is set and top is very lightly browned.
 Let stand 10 minutes.
-Remove pan rim and cut into wedges to serve.
+Remove pan rim and cut into wedges to serve, or serve directly from pie pan.

 Kitchen notes: